tdh8316/DSPython/README.md

 # Warning
 This project is in the initial stage now and probably not do what you want.
-You can browse the [tests](https://github.com/tdh8316/dsp/tree/master/tests) directory to see upstream working.
+You can browse the [tests](https://github.com/tdh8316/dsp/tree/master/tests) directory to see upstream working, or [example](https://github.com/tdh8316/dsp/tree/master/examples) directory to learn DSP.
 > Disappointed?
 Please consider contributing!

 # DSP - Damn Small Python

 DSP is a restricted Python subset compiler intended for use in Arduino.

-The [micropython](https://github.com/micropython/micropython) project aims to put an implementation of Python 3 on microcontrollers, while not available on Arduino.
+The [Micropython](https://github.com/micropython/micropython) project aims to put an implementation of Python 3 on microcontrollers, however, not available on Arduino.

-This project aims to use seemingly Python-like programming language on Arduino.
+This project was started to resolve this issue and aims to use a seemingly Python-like programming language on Arduino.

-**Note that it runs directly, not through serial communication.**
+>**Note that it runs directly on the Arduino board, not through serial communication.**

+Here is an example program that blinks the built-in LED.
 ```python
 # Blink the built-in LED of Arduino Uno!
 from uno import *